oussou-dev/ai-dev-tools-zoomcamp/01_todo_app/README.md

 - `img/` — screenshots (PNG/JPG) — for example `img/screenshot.png`
 - `gif/` — animated GIFs demonstrating UI flows — for example `gif/demo.gif`

-You can reference these in this README using relative links.

 ---